john-hawkins/Academic_Literature_Query_DataPrep/README.md

 - Inclusion Criteria - Ratcliff-Obershelp - Exclusion Criteria *

-These text similarity algorithms are [explained in this article](https://itnext.io/string-similarity-the-basic-know-your-algorithms-guide-3de3d7346227)
+All of the text similarity algorithms are [explained in this article](https://itnext.io/string-similarity-the-basic-know-your-algorithms-guide-3de3d7346227)

+#### Word Embedding Features

+In order to provide a concise representation of how well the abstract matches the query we calculate word embeddings for all words in both and then calculate their cosine similarity.

+- Abstract - Word Embedding Cosine Similarity - Inclusion Criteria
+- Abstract - Word Embedding Cosine Similarity - Exclusion Criteria